sukanyagurav/Entertainment-web-app/README.md

 - See hover states for all interactive elements on the page
 - Navigate between Home, Movies, TV Series
 - Search for relevant shows on all pages
+- Based on movie user can see the 'You may also like' movies or TV series.
+Also User can see the actors who has casted on movie or TV series.

 ## Built With